 Cool, Glaze, Slice and Enjoy (or Freeze)

-You can glaze the babka even if you plan to freeze the entire loaf, or any part of the loaf.
+- You can glaze the babkas even if you plan to freeze the entire loaf, or any part of the loaf.

-Wrap the slice loaf(ves) in plastic wrap and store in freezer storage bags for up to two months.
+- Wrap the sliced loaf(ves) in plastic wrap and store in freezer storage bags for up to two months.